Choosing a Business Continuity Consultant (Updated January 2020)

-2019 has already seen wide-spread disruptions impact people, supply chain and infrastructure.
-With the promise of further disruptions on the horizon, now is the perfect time to reignite your business continuity programme and ensure your resilience no matter what 2019 has in store.
-With that in mind, here’s my definitive guide on ensuring you choose the right business continuity consultant this year.
+2019 was a year of disruptions to people, supply chain, infrastructure and organisation's reputation.
+With the promise of further disruptions on the horizon, now is the perfect time to reinvigorate your business continuity programme and ensure your resilience no matter what 2020 has in store.
+With that in mind, here’s my definitive guide on ensuring you choose the right business continuity consultant for the coming year.

 No different from purchasing any other type of consultancy